oceanicsdotio/oceanics.io/SECURITY.md

 ## Supported Versions

-We don't maintain backwards compatibility while in semver <2.0.0.
+We don't maintain backwards compatibility.
+Fork it.

 ## Reporting a Vulnerability